Victory for supporters who backed our Wildlife. Not Entertainers campaign action against the world’s largest travel site

 We are proud to share the news that TripAdvisor will stop selling tickets for some of the cruelest wildlife activities.

 The site will also host a new education portal, will educate millions of tourists about the cruelties imposed upon wild animals used as props for entertainment.

 We are hugely thankful to everyone who signed the petition, and helped move the world for animals.

 The cruellest activities

 Specific tourist experiences that will no longer be bookable on TripAdvisor or Viator are those where travelers come into direct contact with captive wild animals or endangered species.
 This means activities such as tiger selfies, the petting of lion cubs and swimming with dolphins.

 TripAdvisor will also stop selling tickets for is elephant riding, an activity we have exposed as one of the world’s cruelest forms of wildlife tourist entertainment.
 Baby elephants are often taken from their mothers when young.
 They are beaten, and endure ongoing physical and psychological abuse during training to make them submissive enough to spend the rest of their long lives chained and giving rides to tourists.

 With its 2015 income reaching almost $1.5bn, TripAdvisor’s influence on the tourism industry is immense.
-But it continues to promote and sell tickets to the world’s cruellest wildlife entertainment attractions, like the elephant rides up to the Amber Fort in India (pictured).

 Last year, the University of Oxford reviewed 188 wildlife venues featured on TripAdvisor and found that 75% of the different types of attractions involve wildlife cruelty.
 Viator, which TripAdvisor acquired in 2014, sells tickets for a number of them.
-We have approached TripAdvisor on numerous occasions but they are reluctant to take the scale of action needed to protect wild animals.

 Changing the world, together